It’s a myth that there is a Compensation Culture.

 The westbound driver entered the roundabout when it was not safe to do so, causing a collision.

-We notified Transport Scotland about our concerns in relation to this issue but no changes have been made.
-It’s a matter of balancing the risk the sign will obscure a driver’s view with the need to provide clear signage at the roundabout.
+We notified Transport Scotland about our concerns in relation to this issue.
+Of course, it had to be a matter of balancing the risk the sign would obscure a driver’s view against the need to provide clear signage at the roundabout.

-This may be something to bear in mind if you are approaching the Dr Gray’s roundabout from the High Street A96 and intending to continue west on the A96 along West Road.
+Nevertheless, the poor signage location was just something extra for drivers to bear in mind if approaching the Dr Gray’s roundabout from the High Street A96 and intending to continue west on the A96 along West Road.
 It’s a manoeuvre that many Moray drivers undertake daily.

 4. Improving infrastructure

 In the late 1990s, the pedestrian bridge over the railway at Elgin railway station had a metal surface with raised sections, intended to provide slip resistance.
 Over time, these raised parts got worn away and, as a result, a pedestrian slipped and fell on the steps, near the top of the bridge on the south side, sustaining injury.